tracykteal/gapminder-spreadsheet-1/01-format-data.md

 We're going to take a messy version of the survey data and clean it up.

-- Download the data by clicking [here](https://ndownloader.figshare.com/files/2252083) to get it from FigShare.
+- Download the data by clicking [here](https://www.dropbox.com/s/oirb1rzjzb1vjsg/gapminder-messy.xls?dl=1)

 - Open up the data in a spreadsheet program

-- You can see that there are two tabs.
-Two field assistants conducted the surveys, one in 2013 and one in 2014, and they both kept track of the data in their own way.
+- You can see that there are four tabs.
+Data was collected from different sources by different people.
 Now you're the person in charge of this project and you want to be able to start doing statistics with the data.

-- With the person next to you, work on the messy data so that a computer will be able to understand it.
-Clean up the 2013 and 2014 tabs, and put them all together in one spreadsheet.
+- With the person next to you, look at the messy data and identify some things wrong with this spreadsheet for good computer organization.

 > **Important** Do not forget of our first piece of advice, the
 > **create a new file (or tab)** for the cleaned data, **never
 > modify the original (raw) data**.

-After you go through this exercise, we'll discuss as a group what you think was wrong with this data and how you fixed it.
+After you go through this exercise, we'll discuss as a group what you think was wrong with this data.

 An excellent reference, in particular with regard to R scripting is